 Understanding the role of this tool means analyzing not only its technical characteristics, but also the context in which it is used.
 The management of assisted hygiene requires solutions that reduce operational risk and improve the experience for both the patient and the caregiver, making the shower stretcher a central element in the organization of spaces and procedures.

-What is a shower stretcher and what are its characteristics
+What is it?
+A shower stretcher and what are its characteristics

 This aid stands out for its water-resistant structure and the presence of systems that allow the drainage of liquids.
 The design is aimed at ensuring stability and ease of use, fundamental characteristics in healthcare settings where every operation must be performed with precision.